AlbanMontaigu/boot2docker-vagrant-extension/README.md

 Here you have all custom commands loaded in your environment by this extension.

-### b2d-syncd
+### Deamons

-Daemon to auto sync small files modifications between the host and the box.
+Provide some custom services that run in backgroud to ease the life in the boot2docker world.
+See inside the folder to know available daemons.

 ### bootlocal.sh.d

 Contains all scripts dynamically run by ```bootlocal.sh```.

-### dk-redsocks

-Contains daemon files to run a redsocks docker container an allow transparent proxy management for containers.

 ### param.d